jtr0000/eJPT-Notes/3 - Enumeration/Enumeration.md

 ### Check for MySQL Database Version

 To find the MySQL database version, use the `mysql_version` auxiliary module.
 You can search for it using `search type:auxiliary name:mysql` or just use `auxiliary/scanner/mysql/mysql_version`.
-Running this scan will give you the database version and potentially the underlying OS details, which are pertinent for exploitation/post-exploitation..
-This scan has the RPORT set to 3306 by default,  make sure the database is active on the expected port by doing a port scan/
+Running this scan will give you the database version and potentially the underlying OS details, which are pertinent for exploitation/post-exploitation.
+This scan has the RPORT set to 3306 by default,  make sure the database is active on the expected port by doing a port scan.

 ```
 use auxiliary/scanner/mysql/mysql_version